jsim2010/partite/CONTRACT.md

    d) architect

    e) developer
-7) Each operative shall not be able to execute any operations that are not explictly given to one of their assigned roles.
+3) A given operative shall not be able to execute any operations that are not explictly given to one of the roles in their assignment.
-8) **Founders**: When a project is created, all operatives responsible for the creation shall be appointed the director role.
+4) **Founders**: When a project is created, all operatives responsible for the creation shall have the director role added to their assignment.

+## Director

-9) A director shall be able to:
+1) A director shall be eligible to tender a ballot for the following actions:

-   a) tender a ballot for a reassignment of any role
+   a) reassignment
+   b) sanction
+   c) adoption

-## Vision
+## Appendix A) Actions

+This is a list of all actions that are defined in this contract.

+1) Reassignment of an operative's roles
+2) Sanction of a standard
-vision
+3) Adoption of a vision
-: A succinct purpose that describes the intention of the project.

-premise
-: An explanation of why the policies and/or vision of the project should be improved.

-docket
-: The list of premises to be resolved.

-acceptance
-: An action that adds a given premise to the docket.

-alteration
-: A collection of modifications to the policies and/or vision of the project.

-motion
-: An object composed of:

-  - a non-empty set of premises in the current docket
-  - an alteration

-adoption
-: An action on a given motion that removes each of its premises from the docket and applies the alteration to the components of the project.

 ---

-1) A director shall be able to:

-   a) create a premise

-   b) create a motion

-   c) tender a ballot for an acceptance

-   d) tender a ballot for an adoption

 ## Contract